the-mac/drawer_manager/SUPPORT.md

 ```

-Note: The [DrawerTile](#) class is a child of [ListTile](https://api.flutter.dev/flutter/material/ListTile-class.html), but has a required on onTap attribute, to maintain the selection order.
-The first [DrawerTile](#) will align with the first drawer selection.
-You can have more selections thatn tiles, but not more [DrawerTile](#)s than selections.
+Note: The [DrawerTile](https://pub.dev/documentation/drawer_manager/latest/drawer_manager/DrawerTile-class.html) class is a child of [ListTile](https://api.flutter.dev/flutter/material/ListTile-class.html), but has a required on onTap attribute, to maintain the selection order.
+The first [DrawerTile](https://pub.dev/documentation/drawer_manager/latest/drawer_manager/DrawerTile-class.html) will align with the first drawer selection.
+You can have more selections than tiles, but not more [DrawerTile](https://pub.dev/documentation/drawer_manager/latest/drawer_manager/DrawerTile-class.html)s than selections.

 Alternatively, you can use a Column, or a ListView for drawer elements, to easily adapt Drawer Manager into existing Drawer implementations.